-Journalismfund.eu was created in the autumn of 2008 as a European project of the Belgian Pascal Decroos Fund, an organisation founded in 1998 to further quality and investigative journalism in Flanders and abroad.
-On 22 January 2013, the Pascal Decroos Fund officially took over the name of its European project and became Journalismfund.eu.
+Journalismfund.eu, formerly known as the Pascal Decroos Fund was founded in 1998 initially to further quality and investigative journalism in Flanders and abroad.
+On 22 January 2013, the Pascal Decroos Fund officially took over the name of its European activity and became Journalismfund.eu.
 A summary of the developments the organisation went through since it was founded in 1998.

 16 October 2015